 Glucose is a simple sugar that your body and especially your brain uses for energy.
-Glucose will be abundant in sweeteners, honey, fruit, rice, corn, potatoes, starchy vegetables, pasta, bread, grains, milk, and in legumes.
+Glucose will be abundant in sweeteners, honey, fruit, rice, corn, potatoes, starchy vegetables, pasta, breads, grains, milk, and in some legumes.

 This sugar provides energy for your muscles and it can help with certain brain functions.
 While a little glucose seems to be a good thing, too much will create an elevated blood sugar level and eventually insulin resistance.

 too many simple sugars like glucose.
 A better option would be to eat a whole grain pasta like Farro (ancient wheat) which would